KrishnaSFIICS/krishnaSFIICS/README.md

 # 👋 Hi there!
 Welcome to my GitHub Profile

 I am an **experienced Salesforce and IICS developer** with **7 years of experience** in IT.
-I specialize in delivering cutting-edge solutions using Salesforce and Informatica Intelligent Cloud Services (IICS), and I am passionate about building scalable and efficient applications.
+I specialize in delivering cutting-edge solutions using Salesforce and Informatica Intelligent Cloud Services (IICS).

 ---